$SU(\infty)$ Quantum Gravity and Cosmology: The Full Symmetry of Subsystems

-In the mixed state $\hvarrho_G$ the parameter vector $y$ is in part the footprint of $\suinf$ symmetry and plays the role of a {\it classical background} for an observer who does not have access to the full extent of the quantum state of the Universe $\hvarrho_U$.
-On the other hand, considering the axioms \ref{uniaxiom1} and \ref{uniaxiom2} of \sqgr~about direct or indirect quantum origin of all processes and observables, and their association to symmetries represented by the Hilbert space, the observer can associate two components of $y$ to a representation of $\suinf$ symmetry and use them to purify $\hvarrho_G$ by extending the Hilbert space with an auxiliary space representing $\suinf$.
-In~\cite{hourisqgrym} we show that $\hvarrho_G$ satisfies the conditions for faithful purification~\cite{qmpurifcond}.
+In the mixed state $\hvarrho_G$, the parameter vector $y$ is in part the footprint of $\suinf$ symmetry and plays the role of a classical background for an observer who does not have access to the full extent of the quantum state of the Universe $\hvarrho_U$.
+On the other hand, considering axioms \ref{uniaxiom1} and \ref{uniaxiom2} of \sqgr~about the direct or indirect quantum origin of all processes and observables, and their association to symmetries represented by the Hilbert space, the observer can associate two of the four components of $y$ ---we show this later--- to a representation of $\suinf$ symmetry and use them to purify $\hvarrho_G$ by extending the Hilbert space with an auxiliary space representing this symmetry.
+In~\cite{hourisqgrym}, we showed that $\hvarrho_G$ satisfies the conditions for faithful purification~\cite{qmpurifcond}.
 The purified state will have the following form: \be |\psi_{G_\infty}\rangle \equiv \sumint_{\{k_G\}; \{y\}} A_{G_\infty} (k_G; y) ~ | \psi_G (k_G) \rangle \times |\psi_\infty (y) \rangle \ee where $|\psi_\infty (y)$ has the same definition as in (\ref{gustate}), but is not necessarily the same basis.
-Although $|\psi_{G_\infty}\rangle$ looks like the state of the Universe $|\psi_U\rangle$ in (\ref{gustate}), according to the Schr\"odinger-HJW theorem~\cite{qmpurif,qmpurif0,qmpurif1} about the degeneracy of purification, in general $|\psi_{G_\infty}\rangle \neq |\psi_U \rangle$.
+Although $|\psi_{G_\infty}\rangle$ looks like the state of the Universe $|\psi_U\rangle$ in (\ref{gustate}), according to the Schr\"odinger--HJW theorem~\cite{qmpurif,qmpurif0,qmpurif1} about the degeneracy of purification, in general, $|\psi_{G_\infty}\rangle \neq |\psi_U \rangle$.
 The state $|\psi_{G_\infty}\rangle$ can be also considered as a purification of $\hvarrho_\infty$.
-In both cases the state is a vector in a Hilbert space that represents $G \times \suinf$, which is the full symmetry of the subsystem.
-This shows the reciprocity of the state of a subsystem and its environment - any of them can be considered as subsystem or environment.
+In both cases, the state is a vector in a Hilbert space that represents $G \times \suinf$, which is the full symmetry of the subsystems.
+This shows the reciprocity of the state of a subsystem and its environment ---any of them can be considered as a subsystem or environment.
 In particular, their entanglement means that they have to share at least one common symmetry through which they can be entangled.
-Considering the fact that the finite rank symmetry $G$ can be different for different subsystems, the common symmetry that ensures the global entanglement is necessarily $\suinf$.
+Considering the fact that the finite-rank symmetry $G$ can be different for different subsystems, the common symmetry that ensures the global entanglement is necessarily $\suinf$.
 Indeed, considering (\ref{gsuinfcong}), it is possible in $\hvarrho_\infty$ to include $\{k_G\}$ parameters into the infinite set of $\suinf$ parameters.
-Nonetheless, the explicit dependence of $\hvarrho_\infty$ on $\{k_G\}$ shows the perspective dependence of the {\it environment}.
+Nonetheless, the explicit dependence of $\hvarrho_\infty$ on $\{k_G\}$ shows the perspective dependence of the environment~\cite{qmrefperspect}.